Bunions (Hallux Valgus)

 What about surgery?

 When conservative treatment does not provide satisfactory relief from symptoms, or when the condition interferes with daily activities, surgery may be necessary.
 Pain and deformity are significantly reduced in the great majority of patients who undergo bunion surgery.
 In addition to easing pain, the purpose of bunion surgery is to remove the enlargement and restore normal function.
 Various procedures are available depending on bunion severity, age, activity level, and foot type.
 The type of surgery will dictate how long you need to be off of your foot.
-The doctors at Ankle & Foot Clinic of Everett do not perform “quick fix” surgeries that fail to address the mechanics of the problem.
+The doctors at Ankle & Foot Clinics Northwest do not perform “quick fix” surgeries that fail to address the mechanics of the problem.
 We feel that the key to bunion surgery is understanding and addressing the reason for the bunion and not just removing the bump.
 The proper procedure will decrease the risk of the bunion reoccurring as well as other problems developing.

 Can a bunion be prevented?

 If bunion deformities run in the family, they are hard to prevent.
-However, through the use of orthotics, which allow the big toe joint to function properly, which in turn encourages the foot to function more effectively, the development may be slowed down.
+However, through the use of custom orthotics, which allow the big toe joint to function properly, which in turn encourages the foot to function more effectively, the development may be slowed down.